 Hot Tub For Glowing Skin

 The first part of our body that touches the warm waters of a hot tub is our skin.
-It is also the skin that is directly and constantly it touch with the waters so it is not surprising that it is affected as well.
+It’s also the skin that’s directly and constantly in touch with the waters so it is not surprising that it is affected as well.

-It is already a common knowledge to anyone who takes care of their skin (and how doesn’t really?) that cleaning it with hot water is very beneficial.
+Anyone who is conscious about the health of their skin knows that cleaning it with hot water is very beneficial.

 Our skin naturally opens up its pores when it becomes warm.
 This allows for impurities to be released.
-It is cleansed and disinfected.
+It is cleaned and disinfected.